 Ease of Use:

-A product called “Checkout” better have a darn good checkout interface and, thankfully, it represents its namesake pretty well.
-You can use the checkout to process sales, quotes or orders, depending on your needs and you can convert a sale to an order or vice versa.
-Orders are different from sales in that you can create an unpaid invoice to be delivered to a client, you can assign a deposit and you can allocate funds towards a partial payment.
-Great features.
-Everything else about the checkout process is pretty straightforward and easy–multiple tenders, drag-and-drop products, SKU lookups, barcode scanning, notes, history, receipt printing, etc are just a few of the features offered by Checkout.
+- Point of Sale – A product called “Checkout” better have a darn good checkout interface, and thankfully this software represents its namesake pretty well.
+Depending on your needs, you can use the checkout feature to process sales, quotes, and orders.
+You can also convert a sale into an order and vice versa.
+Everything else about the checkout process is pretty straightforward and easy to understand: multiple tenders, drag-and-drop products, SKU lookups, barcode scanning, notes, history, receipt printing, etc are just a few of the features offered by Checkout.

 - Inventory Management – Checkout really walks users through product management and offers inventory functions that are well designed and user friendly.
-Cruise on over to the “Stock Room” and create a purchase order based on vendor and low-stocked products.
-Checkout really walks you through product management too, which I appreciate.
-Search for any product based on name, barcode, tag or product ID.
-Once you’ve got the product you’re looking for you can browse through its tabs to edit pricing, taxes, tags, images and weight.
-After you’re finished managing inventory, you can head over to the reporting department to keep tabs on a wide variety of items: performance by brand, discounts given, count sheets, and customers, among many others.
-I thought the reporting options were diverse and simple to use.
+You can search for any product with a name, barcode, tag, or product ID; once you’ve found the product you’re looking for, you can browse through tabs to edit its price, tax, tags, image, and weight.
+After you’ve finished managing your inventory, you can head over to the reporting department to keep tabs on a wide variety of items: performance by brand, discounts given, count sheets, and customers to name a few.
+The reporting options are diverse and simple to use as well.

 Hardware and Software Requirements: